Staying Out of the Penalty Box

 Variable Vs Fixed Rate

-General Reagan Wright 1 Feb
+General Reagan Flynn 1 Feb

 Not sure which mortgage type to sign up for??
 A fixed rate mortgage, the mortgage rate and payment you make each month will stay the same for the term of your mortgage .
 With a variable rate mortgage, the mortgage rate will change with the prime lending rate as set by your lender How to choose between a fixed vs. variable mortgage debate between fixed vs. variable mortgages may seem easy, but many different factors can affect your decision.